bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ## Database

-### MySQL Version
+### Database Versions

-Bagisto requires MySQL 8.0.32 or higher.
-The `utf8mb4_unicode_ci` collation is recommended for full Unicode support.
+Bagisto runs on MySQL 8.0, MariaDB 10.11 and, on the current development version, PostgreSQL 16; these are the versions CI tests.
+The `utf8mb4_unicode_ci` collation is recommended on MySQL and MariaDB for full Unicode support.

+### PostgreSQL-only Failures

+Code that only ever ran on MySQL fails on PostgreSQL in predictable ways: case-sensitive `LIKE`, `CAST(… AS CHAR)` truncating to one character, `GROUP BY` rejecting a query that selects ungrouped columns, empty strings written to typed columns, and booleans coming back as `true`/`false` rather than `1`/`0`.
+Route raw SQL through `db_grammar()` and cast boolean columns; the full list is on [Database compatibility](./database-compatibility.md).

 ### Migration Order Matters